reactphp/stream/README.md

 [![Build Status](https://travis-ci.org/reactphp/stream.svg?branch=master)](https://travis-ci.org/reactphp/stream)

-Basic readable and writable stream interfaces that support piping.
+Event-driven readable and writable streams for non-blocking I/O in [ReactPHP](https://reactphp.org/).

-In order to make the event loop easier to use, this component introduces the concept of streams.
-They are very similar to the streams found in PHP itself, but have an interface more suited for async I/O.
+In order to make the [EventLoop](https://github.com/reactphp/event-loop) easier to use, this component introduces the concept of "streams".
+They are very similar to the streams found in PHP itself, but have an interface more suited for async, non-blocking I/O.
 Mainly it provides interfaces for readable and writable streams, plus a file descriptor based implementation with an in-memory write buffer.